 The City of Largo continues to expand a commitment to sustainability through a new composting bin program.
 The program, which provides a free composting bin to Largo residents for their own home use, launched last October on World Food Day.
 Since the program launch, 555 Largo residents have requested a compost bin!

 July 21, 2021

 City Staff discovered the failure of a 72-inch storm pipe along West Bay Drive in Downtown Largo.
 Engineering responded to a report of a large hole next to the roadway near Ulmer Park.
-Coordinating with the Public Works Department, staff barricaded the area for immediate safety.
-The City is working with a contractor to stabilize the failure and working to avoid damage to the nearby roadway or sewer system.
-The stabilization work will happen over the next few weeks in July and will provide a temporary fix to the larger issue of failing pipes due to age.
+Coordinating with the Public Works Department, staff barricaded the area for immediate safety and worked with a contractor to stabilize the failure to avoid damage to the nearby roadway or sewer system.
+Staff is now working on the larger issue of failing pipes due to age.

 March 16, 2021